 I remember the family laughingly re-telling a story about Elizabeth when she was pretty young, before my birth, wherein Daddy had given the girls a pair of baby rabbits for an Easter present.
-The cute thing about the story was the quotation coming from Elizabeth about her rabbit saying, "Ain't the 'lil yabbitt toot?"
+The cute thing about the story was the quotation coming from Elizabeth saying, "Ain't the 'lil yabbitt toot?"